What is a broadband social tariff?

 • Employment and Support Allowance

-Sky social tariff
+Sky & NOW social tariffs

 Virgin Media social tariff